Arashdhgn/HelloWorld/Readme.md

 1. use git ranck command to check the branches we have already
 2. use git checkout -b 'name' to create a new branch
 3. git checkout 'name' is used to move between branches

-4. for example this text was added in the 'addtext branch'
+for example this text was added in the 'addtext branch'
+4. now I we can merge the branches into the main branch
+5. but  first we may want to compare the files using git diff command
+6.